-In 2022, CEPI launched a new strategy, CEPI 2.0 which sets out our aims to mitigate or even dramatically reduce the threat of future pandemics and epidemics.
-In parallel we have continued our work to mitigate the risks of human rights violations and indecent working conditions and have strengthened our compliance resources to manage this.
+CEPI is mid-way through its current strategy, CEPI 2.0 which sets out our aims to mitigate or even dramatically reduce the threat of future pandemics and epidemics.
+In parallel we are continuing our work to mitigate the risks of human rights violations and indecent working conditions and have strengthened our compliance resources to manage this.
 We have improved, and continue to improve, the way we mitigate the risks of human rights violations in or linked to CEPI's activities, including via our business partners and supply chain.